abspen1/alpaca-python/README.md

 ## python
 **algo.py**
-* This is a simple algorithm that incorporates daily rebalancing to limit volatility and increase returns using leveraged ETF's
+* This is a simple algorithm that incorporates daily rebalancing to limit volatility and increase returns
     * Set up so you can edit your holdings and weights however you like
 * Includes the schedule module which works brilliantly
 * Allows for the algorithm to be ran 24/7 and only do things when you want to